Sub-Laplacian eigenvalue bounds on CR manifolds: The proof

 \subsection{Prerequisites~II: capacities on CR manifolds}

 Let $M$ be a strictly pseudo-convex CR manifold of dimension $(2n+1)$, and $\theta$ be a pseudo-Hermitian structure whose Levi form is positive definite.
+For a compact subdomain $\Omega\subset M$ and a real number $1\leqslant p<+\infty$ by $W^{1,p}(\Omega)$ we denote the Sobolev space formed by real-valued functions $u$ whose $(1,p)$-norm

-A real-valued function $u$ on $M$ is called Lipschitz in the sense of the Carnot-Caratheodory metric $d_\theta$, if there exists a constant $L$ such that
+is finite.
+Recall that a real-valued function $u$ on $M$ is called Lipschitz in the sense of the Carnot-Caratheodory metric $d_\theta$, if there exists a constant $L$ such that

 By the results in~\cite{NSW}, any smooth function is locally Lipschitz in the above sense.
-We proceed with the following proposition, which is a reformulation of the result due to~\cite{GN98}, see also~\cite{FSSC}. \begin{prop} Let $M$ be a strictly pseudo-convex CR manifold, and $\theta$ be a pseudo-Hermitian structure whose Levi form is positive definite.
-Let $u$ be a Lipschitz function on $M$ in the sense of the Carnot-Caratheodory distance $d_\theta$, that is, $u$ satisfies~\eqref{Lcc}.
-Then the derivative $\nabla_bu$ exists in the distributional sense, is measurable, bounded, and the absolute value $\abs{\nabla_bu}$ is not greater than $\sqrt{2n}L$. \end{prop} In particular, we conclude that for a given $x\in M$ the function $d_\theta(x,\cdot)$ is differentiable along $H$ in the distributional sense, and
+We proceed with the following proposition, which is a reformulation of the results due to~\cite{FSSC96,FSSC97} and~\cite{GN98}. \begin{prop} Let $M$ be a strictly pseudo-convex CR manifold, and $\theta$ be a pseudo-Hermitian structure whose Levi form is positive definite. \begin{itemize} \item[(i)] Let $u$ be a Lipschitz function on $M$ in the sense of the Carnot-Caratheodory distance $d_\theta$, that is, $u$ satisfies~\eqref{Lcc}.
+Then the distributional derivative $\nabla_bu$ is a measurable bounded function whose absolute value $\abs{\nabla_bu}$ is not greater than $L$. \item[(ii)] The space $W^{1,p}(\Omega)$ is the closure in the norm~\eqref{norm} of the space of smooth functions on a compact subdomain $\Omega\subset M$. \end{itemize} \end{prop} Now we describe the concept of capacity on CR manifolds.
+Recall that the {\em capacitor} in $M$ is a pair $(F,G)$ of Borel sets $F\subset G$.
+For a given pseudo-Hermitian structure $\theta$ and a real number $1\leqslant p<+\infty$ the {\em sub-Riemannian $p$-capacity} of a capacitor $(F,G)$ is defined as